Q: How can I help?

 Q: Can I repost/republish an old article in Paged Out!?

 In general, yes.
-There are several things to note however.
-First of all, you'll have to bring the article to
+There are several things to note, however.
+First of all, you'll have to adapt the article to

 Paged Out!'s format (one page, etc).
 Secondly, if you've published the article with another publisher, be